How to Change a Flat Tire on a Car—Step by Step

 When finished, remove the flat tire from under the car and unwind the jack (or press "release" on a hydraulic jack) to let down the jack until it can be removed.
 Use the wheel brace to fully tighten the nuts using the same 'cat and corner' method as mentioned above.
 Place the flat in the trunk where the spare was taken from and replace all of the other items used.
 Drive to the nearest tire repair garage you can find to replace the flat tire, because you only have one spare!
 It is called a 'spare' for a reason, and should not to be used as often as an original tire.
 The spare most of the time it is not as strong, as the original tire, that is why limitations are placed on the spare tire!
 Therefore, get the flat patched or buy a new tire if you can afford it.

 Also get your other tires checked to see if they are worn down and need replacing.
 Do not wait until you get another flat.
-Remember we are trying to avoid having to change a flat tire on the road because the tire changing process can be risky (remember our above illustration).
+Remember we are trying to avoid changing a flat tire on the road because the tire changing process can be risky (remember our above illustration).
 If you chose to buy a new tire or wheel, take the flat to the nearest recycling facility.

 How to change a spare tire - Which comes first?

 Now you know how to change a tire on a car.
 Not sure if you can get all of the stuff listed here done in an emergency?
 Try it at home.
 Yip, practice removing and replacing you tire from in your garage step by step, remember to imply all safety methods listed above.
 I hope this article clearly explains the process of tire changing.
 If you have any questions, feel free to add a comment below.